• Skip to primary navigation

 Share on:

-When creating a drawing in AutoCAD, we will need to define many points, such as the start point, end point, center point, etc. To determine the location of these points efficiently and accurately, we need to learn about AutoCAD Coordinate Systems and also learn about how to determine the location of points in AutoCAD.
+When creating a drawing in AutoCAD, you will need to define many points, such as start points, end points, center points, and more.
+To determine these points efficiently and accurately, you need to understand AutoCAD coordinate systems and the methods used to specify point locations.

 A. Coordinate Systems

-In AutoCAD, we can determine the coordinates of points using two coordinate systems, namely Cartesian Coordinate System and Polar Coordinate System.
+In AutoCAD, you can determine point locations using two coordinate systems: the Cartesian Coordinate System and the Polar Coordinate System.

-The system you use will depend upon the information you have.
-If you know the grid position, use Cartesian coordinates.
+The coordinate system you use depends on the information available.
+If you know the X and Y coordinates of a point, use Cartesian coordinates.
 However, if you know the exact angle between two points and their distance, use Polar coordinates.

 For more details, see the image below: